Burner Express Air FAQ

 Q: Where do I check in for my BRC flight departing from Reno?

-A: Burner Express Air operates out of Atlantic Aviation on the East side of Reno/Tahoe International Airport at 655 S Rock Blvd, Reno, NV 89502.
+A: Burner Express Air is located next to Atlantic Aviation on the East side of Reno/Tahoe International Airport at 655 S Rock Blvd, Reno, NV 89502.
 Atlantic Aviation is not the commercial airline terminal and is located on the opposite side of the airport.
 Atlantic Aviation no longer allows Burning Man passengers in its facility, in part due to the dust tracked in over the years.
 All Burning Man flights will arrive and depart from the large tent located adjacent and immediately to the South of their building.
 Please look for the Burner Express Air signs to check in.
+There is no parking at this location — please get dropped off, or take a taxi or rideshare.

 Q: Where do I check in for my BRC flight departing from Oakland Airport?

-A: In the East Bay, Burner Express Air flights operate from the Signature Oakland FBO, 8433 Earhart Road, Oakland, CA 94621.
+A: In the East Bay, Burner Express Air flights arranged for Burner Express Air operate from the Signature Oakland FBO, 8433 Earhart Road, Oakland, CA 94621.
 This is not the commercial airline terminal.
-Please look for the Burner Express Air signs to check in.
-More details about where to find Burner Express Air Oakland will be available on DCI’s flight-booking website.
+Please look for the Burner Express Air desk to check in.
+There is no parking at this location — please get dropped off, or take a taxi or rideshare.

-Q: Where do I check in for my BRC flight departing from San Carlos Airport?
+Q: Where do I check in for my BRC flight departing from Mountain View?

 Q: Where do I check in for my BRC flight departing from Burbank Airport?